 - Your employee grows personally.
 Their people skills, attitude, and personalities are improved according to company requirements.

 - Your employees get better at handling crises, new challenges, and unforeseen issues.

 - Lesser resources are required compared to employee training because employee development is self-directed.

 - Since you are most likely targeting a manager-level employee, there is a good chance that what they learn will be passed on to the employees working under them.

-Overall, employee development is a one-person program that can eventually translate into the success and growth of an entire department.
+Overall, employee development is a one-person program that can eventually translate into a better return on investment and increased employee engagement.

-Every organization needs some vital organizational elements, such as benefits management.
+Every organization needs some vital organizational elements, such as benefits management, and an employee development plan.
 Employee training and development are two other such elements.
-However, it’s important to differentiate which employees need training and who needs development.
+However, it’s important to differentiate which employees need training and who needs development and to grab all development opportunities.
 A general rule is that new or employees with fewer than 3 years of experience usually need employee training.
 While manager-level employees and above or employees who have been with the company for more than 3 years require employee development.